-As we mentioned in a previous blog, the holidays can have a dark edge to them.
+The holidays are a joyful time for many, but they can also be uniquely dangerous, especially on the roads.
 This comes from increased hazards on U.S. roadways caused by drunk driving, heavy weather, stress, and increased traffic, to name a few.
 Rising traffic fatalities during the winter months demand that we be even more vigilant on the road; it starts with understanding what hazards we may face, and why.

 Here are five driving hazards that get more dangerous during the winter holidays.